 It is rare to find a veterinarian that started a blog 8+ years ago and sticks with it.
 Dr. Magnifico is one of those veterinarians.
-Not only is she a writer and contributor for many veterinary publications, but she also owns her own practice, and founded Pawbly.
-Pawbly is an online site that allows users to get answers from veterinary professionals about their pet.
+She is a writer and contributor for many veterinary publications, but she also owns her practice, Jarrettsville Vet, and founded Pawbly.
+Pawbly is an online site that allows users to get answers from veterinary professionals about their pets.

 Dr. Magnifico had a non-traditional path to vet med.
-Graduating from the merchant marine academy and being a merchant marine for 10 years, helped prepare Dr. Krista Magnifico for the rigorous course load that veterinary students carry.
-You can find all of the social media ways to get in touch with Dr. Magnifico at the end of the interview.
+Graduating from the merchant marine academy and being a merchant marine for ten years helped prepare Dr. Krista Magnifico for the rigorous course load that veterinary students carry.
+You can find all the social media ways to get in touch with Dr. Magnifico at the end of the interview.

 Name, Veterinary School attended, and year that you started.